Architecture in Porto: 5 Contemporary Buildings You Should See

 Vodafone Headquarters

-On 2006 July, Vodafone launched a competition, inviting fifty Portuguese architect firms to submit proposals for their new headquarters in Porto, and a proposal submitted by Barbosa & Guimarães was selected as the winner.
+On 2006 July, Vodafone launched a competition, inviting fifty Portuguese architect firms to submit proposals for their new headquarters in Porto.
+A proposal submitted by Barbosa & Guimarães came up trumps

 Address: Av. da Boavista nº 2949, 4100-136 Porto